adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ![Key indicators load test results for the chunky API in the chatty I/O sample application][key-indicators-chunky-io]

-This load test was performed on the same deployment, using the load profile.
+This load test was performed on the same deployment, using the same load profile.
 This time the graph shows much lower latency.
-The average request time at 1000 users is between 5 and 6 seconds.
-The response time is significantly less than 10 seconds, down from nearly a minute.
+The average request time at 1000 users is between 5 and 6 seconds, down from nearly a minute.

 This time the system supported an average of 3970 requests per minute, compared to 410 for the earlier test.